 Traveller’s diarrhoea affects many travellers going to destinations in Africa, Asia and South America.
 The antibiotic azithromycin is a fast and effective treatment for traveller’s diarrhoea.
 Travellers going to a risk area should take a course of azithromycin with them, in case they contract the infection are far from medical help.

 To order an antibiotic for traveller’s diarrhoea you need to fill in a brief questionnaire.
-Our doctor will review your answers and make sure the antibiotic is safe for you to take.
+Our doctor will review your answers and approve appropriate treatment.

 Prescription and delivery are included.